 Relaxing is one of the best entertainment ideas on Amtrak!

-The best part of train life is sitting back and relaxing; a nap is an excellent way for many to entertain themselves on Amtrak.
+The best part of train life is sitting back and relaxing; napping is an excellent way for many people to entertain themselves on Amtrak.

 On your journey, you need only worry about two things when on a train: meal reservations and getting off at the right station.

-With long-distance trains, in coach class, you have more legroom than you ever will have on a bus or a plane.
+On long-distance trains, in coach class, you have more legroom than you will ever have on a bus or a plane.

-So, even in coach, you can stretch out.
+You can stretch out even in a coach.
 I am about 6’2″ and find ample room to stretch my legs.

 Each seat on long-distance trains has a leg and footrest, with seats that can lean back comfortably without being in someone’s lap.